Chumbawamba

-Chumbawamba (/ˌtʃʌmbəˈwɒmbə/) were a British band who formed in 1982 and disbanded in 2012.
+Chumbawamba (/ˌtʃʌmbəˈwɒmbə/) were an English band who formed in Burnley, Lancashire in 1982.
 They are best known for their 1997 single "Tubthumping", which was nominated for Best British Single at the Brit Awards 1998.
-Other singles include "Amnesia", "Enough Is Enough" (with Credit to the Nation), "Timebomb", "Top of the World (Olé, Olé, Olé)", and "Add Me".
-Their anarcho-communist political leanings led them to have an irreverent attitude toward authority, and to espouse a variety of political and social causes including animal rights and pacifism (early in their career) and later regarding class struggle, Marxism, feminism, and anti-fascism.
+Other singles include "Amnesia", "Enough Is Enough" (with Credit to the Nation), "Timebomb", "Top of the World (Olé, Olé, Olé)", and "Homophobia".
+Their anarcho-communist political leanings led them to have an irreverent attitude toward authority and to espouse a variety of political and social causes including animal rights and pacifism early in their career and later class struggle, Marxism, feminism, and anti-fascism.

-For most of their career, the band had a 7–8 piece lineup and drew from a wide range of musical styles, including punk rock, pop, and folk.
-While their first two albums were largely punk and pop-influenced, their third was an entirely acapella album of traditional songs.
-In 2004, several long-term members left the band, which continued with a 4-piece (later 5-piece) acoustic lineup, with more folk-influenced output.
+For most of their career, the band had a seven to eight piece lineup and drew from a wide range of musical styles, including punk rock, pop, folk and dance.
+While their first two albums were largely punk and pop-influenced, their third was an entirely a cappella album of traditional songs.
+In 2004, several long-term members left, which continued with a four piece (later five piece) acoustic lineup, with more folk-influenced output.

-In July 2012, Chumbawamba announced they were splitting up after 30 years.
-The band was joined by former members and collaborators for three final shows between 31 October and 3 November 2012, one of which was filmed and released as a live DVD.
+In 2012, Chumbawamba announced they were splitting up after 30 years.
+A recording of their final show in November 2012 was released as a DVD.

 Name

-The band's members have provided multiple mutually-exclusive explanations for the origin of the name "Chumbawamba".
-Jacobin suggested that "it was a running joke with band members who competed to see who could tell the most ridiculous story about where it came from", with examples including Boff Whalley's claim that it is a modification of the phrase "Chum, chum-ba, wailah!", which he heard chanted by an African drum band in Paris, and Danbert Nobacon's claim that it is inspired by a dream he had in which public toilets were not labeled "male" and "female", but "chumba" and "wamba".
+The band's members have provided multiple mutually-exclusive explanations for the origin of the name "Chumbawamba", including Boff Whalley's story that it is a modification of the phrase "Chum, chum-ba, wailah!", which he heard chanted by an African drum band in Paris, and Danbert Nobacon's tale that it is inspired by a dream he had in which public toilets were not labeled "male" and "female", but "chumba" and "wamba".
+Jacobin suggested that "it was a running joke with band members who competed to see who could tell the most ridiculous story about where it came from".

 Early interviews suggest that the band was initially called "Chumbawailing", and that they intended at one point to change the name for every gig.

 A section on the band's former website asserted that the name was deliberately meaningless, as a reaction to the "obvious" names common among bands at the time they formed, and because it did not pin them to any particular associations and would not date.